Skip to content

 If the codebase were in a sensible state where it was possible to try things out without having to move mountains many things would be much easier.
 It isn't.
 Progress is painstakingly slow and not likely to improve at any point I can see.
 Things like this are interesting but a far far away dream.

-@Kaur-Parminder Kaur-Parminder added 💡 Enhancement New feature request 📈 Performance Use this label for performance improvement activities labels Mar 23, 2022
+@Kaur-Parminder Kaur-Parminder added 💡 Enhancement Issues that are feature requests for the drivers we maintain. 📈 Performance Issues that are targeted to performance improvements. labels Mar 23, 2022

 @Kaur-Parminder